Annapurna Base Camp - 9 Days

 Trust trek booking

 The Everest Holiday is a registered and bonded trekking operator, ensuring a secure booking process.
 We are proudly members of the Trekking Agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
-Our Founder, Mr. Ganesh Simkhada, was a former Director of the Nepal Tourism Board (NTB) and former General Secretary of the Nepal Mountaineering Association (NMA).
+Our Founder, Mr. Ganesh Simkhada, has held senior positions in the Nepal Tourism Board (NTB) and former General Secretary of the Nepal Mountaineering Association (NMA).
 To confirm your booking, we require a 10% advance payment.

 Payment options include the Himalayan Bank online portal (on our website), major credit cards, bank transfers, Wise, and Western Union.
 After you arrive in Kathmandu, you can pay the remaining balance.
 Please send us your important travel documents, such as a passport copy, within one week of booking.
 Please make sure your passport has a minimum of 6 months of validity remaining at your arrival date in Nepal.